 Are you a fan of Indian cuisine?
-If you happen to be at or near Haeundae Beach (it’s one of places to go in Busan!) close to lunchtime or dinnertime, get a bite at Punjab Indian Restaurant.
+If you happen to be at or near Haeundae Beach (it’s one of the places to go in Busan!) close to lunchtime or dinnertime, get a bite at Punjab Indian Restaurant.

 Named no.1 halal restaurant in Busan on TripAdvisor, this renowned restaurant serves traditional northern Indian staple favourites using only halal ingredients, from appetising curry to naan bread that is crispy, light and well-seasoned.
-Their Samosas (baked dish with a savoury filling) are full of flavour, buttery with a nice crunch and their Chicken Tikka masala that is creamy and rich in flavour will leave you craving for more!
+Their Samosas (a baked dish with a savoury filling) are full of flavour, buttery with a nice crunch and their Chicken Tikka masala that is creamy and rich in flavour will leave you craving for more!

 And whilst you’re in Haeundae, head to Haedong Yonggungsa Temple, the temple is situated on a cliff overlooking the beautiful sea with bright cerulean waters accompanied by a stunning view.

-Must Try in their menu: Chicken Tikka Masala
+Must-Try in their menu: Chicken Tikka Masala